ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

     is on the frontier, and the log entry's right child has also surpassed its maximum lifetime, then a `PrefixProof` corresponding to a binary ladder in the log entry's prefix tree is provided.
-- If the `PrefixProof` from the first log entry to contain the label-version pair didn't touch the target version, provide a second `PrefixProof` from this log entry specifically looking up the target version.
+- If the `PrefixProof` from the first log entry containing the target label-version pair didn't include a lookup for the target version, provide a second `PrefixProof` from this log entry specifically looking up the target version.

 Users verify the output as specified in {{fv-algorithm}}.